dpomykala/narvi-task/README.md

 ]
 ```

-Now you can use detail endpoint with the GET HTTP method to retrieve information for
+You can now use the detail endpoint with the GET HTTP method to retrieve information
-the created grouping task.
+for the created grouping task:
 ```
 GET /api/grouping-tasks/1/ HTTP/1.1
 ```